-This study helped emphasize the importance control the equine of the calcaneus to avoid the need for surgery, and showed the efficacy of the FPM (the physiotherapy achieves a flexible, functional and painless clubfoot and substantially the need for surgery).
-The results obtained correlate with the initial severity of the deformity with the protocol applied.
+This study helped emphasize the importance controlling the equine of the calcaneus to avoid the need for surgery, and showed the efficacy of the FPM (the physiotherapy achieves a flexible, functional and painless clubfoot, and substantially reduces the need for surgery).
+The results obtained correlate with the initial severity of the deformity and with the protocol applied.
 The success of the treatment is based on two basic pillars: the adherence of parents to treatment and team training.
 It is essential to inform, educate and train the family, accompanied by a follow-up throughout the growth.
 We believe that it is necessary to carry out a future prospective investigation applying the SVP method with long-term follow-up.
 It is important to note that the current results obtained by different teams with the FPM correlate with those reported in the literature of the Ponseti method, and their differences do not reach statistical significance.

 ACKNOWLEDGMENTS